 We were called out to a Total Care Club member’s home for a demand repair service, according to the customer, the furnace was making a weird noise, turning itself off, and wasn’t producing any heat.
 We arrived on the scene and found that the system was not operational.
 Though we managed to get the system to run, we found that the draft motor was amping close to over manufactures specifications, and when the fan blower came on, the tech noticed that the fan motor was not spinning, and the blower was over-amping and seeping some oil.
 Based on the condition of the system and cost of repair, it was recommended to replace the furnace.
 The customer agreed, and also wanted to discuss having their air conditioner replaced as well, so a full HVAC replacement consultation was scheduled for later that same day.
 What was originally going to just be a furnace and air conditioning replacement turned into much bigger, more extensive multi-step replacement.
 On top of installing a new Lennox High Efficiency, Single-Stage Furnace and Lennox Single Stage Mid-Efficiency Air Conditioner, we also installed a Sensi Wifi Touch Thermostat, AO Smith 50 Gallon Atmospheric Vent Water Heater, OneFlow+ Plus Water Purification system, Reme Halo Air Purifier, and a whole-house humidifier.
 Needless to say, this customer is SET for total home comfort for years to come!

-At Nytech Heating and Cooling, we’re passionate about providing great service to our customers, and that shows in everything we do.
+At Nytech Heating, Cooling, and Plumbing, we’re passionate about providing great service to our customers, and that shows in everything we do.
 From the moment you contact our team for heating or AC repair, maintenance, or installation, you’ll work with qualified HVAC experts who care about your indoor comfort.
 We value your time.
 Our main goal is to resolve your HVAC problems quickly and at a great price.